You deserve to save more than pennies in the Land of Lincoln.

 Illinois is the most populous state in the midwest, home to the largest Midwest metro area—and the future home of the Barack Obama Presidential Center.
 More than the city of Chicago, Illinois offers pristine prairie land, mind-boggling hills in Galena, and the gorgeous bluffs of Shawnee National Forest.

 If you live in the state of Illinois or you’re thinking of moving there, this guide will help you find affordable car insurance in the Prairie State.
+Compare the cheapest and best quotes in Illinois here.

-Cheapest Car Insurance Companies in Illinois
+Cheapest Car Insurance Quotes in Illinois

-Best Car Insurance Companies in Illinois
+Best Car Insurance Quotes in Illinois

 The Insurify Composite Score is calculated by analyzing multiple factors that indicate the quality, reliability, and health of an insurance company.
 Inputs to the score include financial strength ratings from A.M.
 Best, Standard & Poor’s, Moody’s, and Fitch; J.D.
 Power ratings; Consumer Reports customer satisfaction surveys; mobile app reviews; and user-generated company reviews.
 The following are the top-rated companies that offer car insurance in Illinois.
 For the complete list, see Insurify’s best car insurance companies.